-The Royal Ontario Museum (locally known as the ROM to rhyme with Tom) has been in the public eye a lot recently for its recent expansion and unusual exterior design.
+The Royal Ontario Museum (locally known as the ROM to rhyme with Tom) is Toronto's biggest (and busiest) museum.

 The Permanent Collection